What is Plaque Psoriasis?

 - Irritated dry skin that may crack and bleed

-Like other forms of psoriasis, symptoms range from mild to more severe and generally occur in cycles.
+Like other forms of psoriasis, symptoms range from mild psoriasis to more moderate and severe plaque psoriasis and generally occur in cycles.

 Recognizing Plaque Psoriasis

-Mild forms of plaque psoriasis generally involve slightly raised, bright red skin and flakiness found in more severe cases.
+Mild plaque psoriasis generally involves slightly raised, bright red skin, while flakiness is found in more severe cases.
 The irritated area is noticeably dry, and is likely to itch or burn.
 As symptoms worsen, the redness, flakiness, and bleeding will become more common and more severe.
 While all types of psoriasis may have flare-ups, many people are able to find relief between flare-ups from mild plaque psoriasis symptoms by following a consistent treatment plan.

-More severe forms of plaque psoriasis appear as bright red/silver areas of skin.
+More severe forms of plaque psoriasis appear as bright red and silver areas of skin.
 The irritated area may be larger, and the skin will appear rough and uneven.
 With severe plaque psoriasis, dry cracking skin and bleeding are more common.
 Like all types of psoriasis, treating severe plaque psoriasis is an on-going process.
-The aim of treatment is to reduce the severity of the plaques, along with their uncomfortable symptoms.
+The aim of plaque psoriasis treatment is to reduce the severity of the plaques, along with their uncomfortable symptoms.
 With an appropriate treatment method, the itchiness, swelling, and pain of plaque psoriasis can be successfully reduced.

 Plaque Psoriasis Treatment

 Irritation and discomfort caused by plaque psoriasis can be unpleasant, but it doesn’t have to ruin your day.
-Relief from the symptoms of plaque psoriasis can be yours with a healthy lifestyle and a consistent, appropriate treatment strategy.
-Consistent application of a medicated plaque psoriasis treatments help keep your skin moisturized, reduce irritation, and provide comfort from pain and itchiness.
-Keralyt Gel and Tarsum remove rough scales found with psoriasis and Keralyt Cream and Cutemol are wonderful for deep moisturizing.
-Feel more comfortable in your skin with Summers Labs’ collection of plaque psoriasis treatment products today!
+Relief from plaque psoriasis symptoms can be yours with a healthy lifestyle and a consistent, appropriate treatment strategy.
+Consistent application of a medicated plaque psoriasis treatment product can help keep your skin moisturized, reduce irritation, and provide comfort from pain and itchiness.
+Keralyt Gel and Keralyt Cream and Tarsum Shampoo remove rough scales found with psoriasis and Cutemol is wonderful for deep moisturizing for those difficult conditions.
+Feel more comfortable in your skin with Summers Labs’ collection of the products for plaque psoriasis and other treatment products today!